 But because we’re researchers, we took this challenge one step further: an experiment, a test in the real world.

-Collective Responsibility visited over 20 take-away restaurants in the Shanghai area, interviewing employees from the smallest mom-and-pop dumpling stand to international chain restaurants, in order to get the bigger picture on lunchtime plastic waste.
-At each store, Collective Responsibility identified whether or not the stores allowed takeaway in personal tupperware.
+Collective Responsibility visited over 20 takeaway restaurants in the Shanghai area, interviewing employees from the smallest mom-and-pop dumpling stand to international chain restaurants, in order to get the bigger picture on lunchtime plastic waste.
+At each store, Collective Responsibility identified whether or not the stores allowed takeaway in personal Tupperware.

 Here are our results!

-Chinese restaurants already have a strong culture of take-away service.
+Chinese restaurants already have a strong culture of takeaway service.
 Many of the employees at the restaurants were unsurprised by the request to use personal lunch boxes.
 In fact, one customer at a 麻辣烫 restaurant (málàtàng, “hot pot”) said she frequently brought her own bowl in order to get a larger proportion of food!

 Although this may not be a sustainability incentive, it shows that many restaurant policies and infrastructure are conducive to encouraging sustainability initiatives in takeaway culture.

 Collective was able to use personal lunch boxes in each of the Chinese establishments visited.
-These included chain restaurants, such as 吉祥馄饨 (Jíxiáng Húntún, “Lucky Wonton”) and 桂林米粉 (Guìlín Mǐfěn, “Guilin Rice Noodles”), as well as smaller food stands.
+These include chain restaurants, such as 吉祥馄饨 (Jíxiáng Húntún, “Lucky Wonton”) and 桂林米粉 (Guìlín Mǐfěn, “Guilin Rice Noodles”), as well as smaller food stands.

 In our investigation, we were unable to use a personal thermos or takeaway cups at bubble tea drink stands, such as Daska Tea and Coco.
 This was due to a specific lid that the company seals their drinks in, which cannot be placed in a thermos.

 Collective Responsibility anticipated more resistance to personal takeaway from Western-style restaurants, due to potential international regulations or restrictions.
-However, each Western-style restaurant we visited allowed the use of personal tupperware as well, exceeding our expectations.
+However, each Western-style restaurant we visited allowed the use of personal Tupperware as well, exceeding our expectations.